mathew-perez/osticket-prereqs/README.md

 <h3>Step 2: Install PHP Installer with IIS </h3>
-The second step is to PHP Manager with IIS.
+The second step is to PHP Manager with IIS and all other neccesary files to run osTicket.

 <p></p>